Do you want a personalised training plan that helps you achieve your goals?

 I barely did any speed sessions

-So I tested out doing longer-than-race distance runs in training for the first time.
+So I tested out doing longer-than-race distance runs for the first time.
 My longest run was 28 miles (when a marathon is 26.2).

 When the day of the marathon approached, I had low expectations.

-And that was set after a very good training period, where most things went well.
+And my PB was set after a very good training period, where almost everything went to plan.

 Here are some great examples of how to use a longer-than distance run as part of your training.